MachineCognitis/ExtractOracleDbMetadata/README.md

 # Welcome to the Oracle Database Metadata Extractor

-This project provides a portable command-line tool some metadata of an Oracle database schema.
-Metadata of the following objects are extracted: tables, views, materialized views, sequences, user-defined types, packages, procedures and functions.
+This project provides a portable command-line tool for extracting some of the metadata of an Oracle database schema.
+Metadata for the following objects are
+extracted: tables, views, materialized views, sequences, user-defined types, packages, procedures and functions.
 Package, procedure and function bodies are not extracted.
 Wrapped code is supported.

 The tool is not meant to extract all available metadata, but only that are required for the conversion of Oracle Forms to other technologies.